plin83/plin83.github.io/_includes/about/en.md

 > Welcome to my personal web hub.

-I am Peng Lin (bryan).
+My name is Peng Lin (bryan).
 I am from Nanjing, China.
 Currently I am a Postdoc Associate at [Massachusetts Institiute of Technology (MIT)](http://www.mit.edu).
 I received my PhD from [University of Massachusetts Amherst (UMass Amherst)](www.umass.edu) in Electrical Engingineering.
 My research focuses on [Neuromorphic Computing](https://en.wikipedia.org/wiki/Neuromorphic_engineering).
-This is an exciting new research area that uses emerging nanoelectronic devices such as [Memristor](https://en.wikipedia.org/wiki/Memristor) to form highly parallel matrix multiplication networks and operate neural networks on site, similarly like what happens in a brain.
+This is an exciting research area that uses emerging nanoelectronic devices such as [Memristor](https://en.wikipedia.org/wiki/Memristor) to form highly parallel matrix multiplication networks and operate neural networks in hardware, similarly like what happens in a brain.
 We hope the new system can provide the breakthroughs in speed and energy efficiency and overcome the hardware bottleneck of current artificial intelligence systems.

 ##### Area of Expertise
+> __nanoelectronic devices__ <br>
 > __nanofabrication__ <br>
-> __nanoelectronic devices__ <br>
-> __integrated circuit design__ <br>
+> __heterogenous integrated circuits <br>
 > __machine learning__ <br>
-> __edge system & computing__
+> __edge computing__

 ##### Invited Talks